This content applies to England only.

 If you are a tenant, your landlord has certain obligations.
 The rules and procedures vary depending on the type of tenancy you have but certain basic rules are always the same.

-Landlords may need access to the accommodation to inspect it and do repairs but they must let you live in your home without unnecessary interference.
-If you are a tenant then your landlord can't come in whenever they feel like it, and should give proper notice and arrange a suitable time if they need to visit.
+Landlords may need access to the property to inspect it and do repairs but they must let you live in your home without unnecessary interference – your landlord can't come into your home whenever they feel like it, and they should give you reasonable notice and arrange a suitable time if they need to visit.

 The amount of notice they have to give might be set out in your agreement.
-If you have a licence, your right to restrict your landlord from coming in is more limited, so get advice before you do anything.
+If you're worried about your landlord coming into your home without permission, get advice – use our directory to find a local advice centre.

 Landlords are responsible for most repairs to the exterior or structure of a property.
 This means that problems with the roof, chimneys, walls, guttering and drains are the responsibility of the landlord.
 Landlords are also responsible for keeping the equipment for supplying water, gas and electricity in safe working order.